IMS-TEAM-1/mower/SoftwareDesignDescription.md

 > "A basic Work Breakdown Structure (WBS) shall be created for the intended scope of the project."

 We have used Trello and time estimations there.
-The team leader will create a WBS for the entire project, so it cannot be found here.
+An excel file can be found within "Logbook" with the time estimations.

 > "An individual log book for each team member shall be kept documenting what has been accomplished and what time has been spent."